daniel-keogh/theory-algos-project/README.md

 int main(void)
 {
-    // array of all SHA-512 output strings char* targets[] = {
+    // Array of all SHA-512 output strings char* targets[] = {
         "0000...",
         // ......,
         "ffff...",
     };

-    // the total number of hashes that can be produced by SHA-512 (2^512) uint64_t num_hashes = (uint64_t)pow(2, 512);
+    // The total number of hashes that can be produced by SHA-512 (2^512) uint64_t num_hashes = (uint64_t)pow(2, 512);

-    // for each hash in targets[], try and brute-force a preimage for (int i = 0; i < num_hashes; i++) {
+    // For each hash in targets[], try and brute-force a preimage for (int i = 0; i < num_hashes; i++) {
         char* result = find_preimage(targets[i]);
         puts(result);